TEN7-Archive/tractorbeam/README.md

 * set up the S3 stores (or other destinations)

 Here’s how Tractorbeam works:
-* Set up a Docker container, and install Tractorbeam into it.
+1. Set up a Docker container, and install Tractorbeam into it.
-* Cnfigure a YAML document that tells Tractorbeam which sites you want to back up.
+2. Configure a YAML document that tells Tractorbeam which sites you want to back up.
-* Configure the Docker container to run whatever backup frequency schedule you want Tractorbeam to run on.
+3. Configure the Docker container to run whatever backup frequency schedule you want Tractorbeam to run on.
-* At the backup time, the Docker container will read that YAML document, parse where the sources of data are that it needs to back up, grab those sources.
+4. At the backup time, the Docker container will read that YAML document, parse where the sources of data are that it needs to back up, grab those sources.
-* Tractorbeam will push the backups to any S3-compatible hosting provider.
+5. Tractorbeam prunes old local backups before pushing backups to any S3-compatible hosting provider.

 ## Multi-tier backups